adithaha/workshop-cicd/parksmap-cicd/lab1-configure-dev.md

 ```
 oc new-project <userx-dev>
 ```
+### Deploy Postgre DB in development environment

-3. Deploy postgre
+1. Deploy postgre
 ```
 oc new-app postgresql-ephemeral -e POSTGRESQL_USER=postgres -e POSTGRESQL_PASSWORD=postgres -e POSTGRESQL_DATABASE=postgres
 ```
+### Deploy nationalparks backend in development environment

-4. Deploy backend application deployment using java image and source code from git
+1. Deploy backend application deployment using java image and source code from git
 ```
 oc policy add-role-to-user view system:serviceaccount:<userx-dev>:default
 oc create -f https://raw.githubusercontent.com/adithaha/nationalparks/master/ose3/application-template.json
 oc new-app nationalparks-postgre
 ```
+It may take 5-10 minutes to complete build the application, you can monitor in openshift web console, see if there sign '1 of 1 pods' on the right side of nationalparks application.

-5. Check if backend application is deployed correctly in dev environment
+2. Check if backend application is deployed correctly in dev environment
 ```
 oc get route
 ```